 Oh come on, why can’t you have a view of all your supercars and buggies while you play some snooker?
 I mean, what better view can a man have than that?

 Add to the mix a full bar and wine racks and you have got the perfect man emporium.
+It’s a great Man Cave idea if you want somewhere to show off your cars.
 Start drooling.

 2. The Biker's Den

-If I were to guess then I’d say the owner of this cool hideaway is a biker.
+If I were to guess then I’d say the owner of this cool garage Man Cave hideaway is a biker.
 I’m a genius, right?

 You can see the space is a former garage.
 Check out those funky “flame” bar stools!
 I am going to make a note of those.